OpenMDAO/OpenMDAO/roadmaps/2023roadmap.md

 We may provide users with a standard file interface that allows them to provide model configuration in a flat file.
 This way, the code implementation would not need to be touched by the user in order to exercise the model.

-## Ease-of-Use: Common math functions
+## Ease-of-Use: Common math functions and easier use of jax

 Users often find themselves implementing common mathematics formulas in their models.
 When providing analytic derivatives, this usually involves some referencing of textbooks or online differentiation tools.